Someone-9988/Someone-9988/README.md

 # Hi, I'm Abhinav 👋

-I'm a learner transitioning from **Civil Engineering** to **Software Engineering**.
-I value structure, clarity, and long-term growth.
-What started as a logical career shift slowly became a deeper personal journey toward building things that actually matter.

----

 ## 🚧 What I'm currently working on

 * Learning **programming fundamentals** (logic, problem-solving, clean code)